 Anyhow, Harry is one of those guys who only exist in fiction, really.
 He's a loose cannon, damn it.
 He's his own man.
 He's a drunk, but yet, he's incredibly effective as a detective.
 I don't have anything like the broad spread of acquaintance I ought to have, but in my limited experience of alcoholics, it's usually a bad idea to expect them to have much in the line of people skills.
 Addicts see everything through the addiction.
 Other people matter in the way they connect to the addiction, not for their own sake.
 That's not really a frame of mind that makes people horribly effective at anything other than ruining everything for everyone.

 In fairness to Nesbo, Hole is actually pretty much as bad at most things as an alcoholic ought to be.
 He can't shoot straight, which I rather liked.
 Possibly just as well that he can't, since he exists in Nesbo's universe and Nesbo either doesn't know anything about guns or has made an executive decision that other people shouldn't learn anything about them from reading his books.
 The master plot, such as it is, rotates around a Marklin rifle which fires 16mm Singapore bullets.
 Marklin make train sets.
 There's no such thing as a Singapore bullet.
-There is also no such as a 16mm rifle, and hasn't been since the American Civil War, which is the last time anyone bothered with a bullet above .57 calibre in anything other dedicated anti-tank rifles.
+There is also no such as a 16mm rifle, and hasn't been since the American Civil War, which is the last time anyone bothered with a bullet above .57 calibre in anything other than dedicated anti-tank rifles.
 I fuss about this not because I am a pedant, but because Nesbo makes such a damn big deal about the gun being a uniquely marvelous assassination tool.

 The Redbreast is an odd duck of a detective novel, because it takes so long to get to its point.
 The engine of motivation for its criminals is the Norwegian experience of the Second World War, which is actually an interesting thing to get a spare perspective on, but the flashbacks into the 1940s are confusing in their setup and execution (I thought it was just me getting mixed up with all the funny names, but it turns out that there's some switchbacking going on in the viewpoints specifically to confuse and mislead the reader as to who's still in play).
 In modern times, one of the things I really liked was that the investigations get deadlocked and sidelined and take a long time; the action of the book unfolds episodically over six months.
 It's a shocking violation of the Aristotelian unities, but life doesn't respect the unities very well either.